muckelba/poracleWiki/v4/install/manual.md

     * [SQLite](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-sqlite-on-ubuntu-20-04)

 ### Notification Service
 We will need to configure a Discord or Telegram bot to allow PoracleJS to send messages to the required service.
 Only one bot is required for the configuration.
-Both services require a token which will be used during the configuration step.
+PoracleJS will require the token for the user regardless of the service.
+This will be highlighted in the individual pages on how to obtain that information.

  * [Discord Bot](../../discordbot.html)
  * [Telegram Bot](../../telegrambot.html)